New York's Occupant Restraint laws require the following:

 A vehicle's safety belt is NOT a child restraint system.

 Children riding in booster seats must be secured with a combination lap/shoulder seat belt, NEVER secure a child in a booster seat with only a lap belt.

-From the age of 8 until they reach their 16th birthday, children must be restrained in a seat belt when they ride in the back seat.
-Front seat passengers must be properly restrained at all times, regardless of age.
+From the age of 8 until they reach their 16th birthday, children must be restrained in a seat belt whenever they ride in a vehicle.
+All Front seat passengers must be properly restrained at all times, regardless of age.

 Children 12 years and younger should ride in the back seat.
 By simply buckling up your child in the back seat reduces his/her risk of death by 33%.